aws-samples/users-and-team-management-with-amazon-sagemaker-and-aws-sso/README.md

 5. Leave **Application start URL** and **Relay state** empty in **Application Properties**
 6. Click **If you don't have a metadata file, you can manually type your metadata values.**
 7. Set the **Application ACS URL** to the URL provided in the `SAMLBackendEndpoint` key of the SAM stack output
-8. Set the **Application SAML audience** to the URL provided in the `SAMLAudience` key of the SAM stack Ootput
+8. Set the **Application SAML audience** to the URL provided in the `SAMLAudience` key of the SAM stack output
 9. Click **Save Changes**

 ![](./img/sso-app.png)